ryanr79267-cmd/Housing-Market-Analysis/README.md

   * State slicer for filtering states.
   * City slicer for filtering cities.
   * Property type slicer for filtering property types.
-* KPI
+* Key Insights
-  * Median sale price:
+  * California has the highest median sale price.
-  * Median days on market:
+  * Hawaii has the highest median days on market.
+  * All residential has the highest new listings.
 ## SSRS Report
 ### Summary Report
 * Parameters